Pranayama

 SIMPLE AND ACTIONABLE

 I’ve written lots of articles with sequences for Chritsmas and New Years over the years.
 From The ultimate Christmas flow and Christmas mini flows to Step gently into the New Year and Mini flows for 2020.
 This year I’m going to keep it really simple and give you a sequence which includes all my favourite techniques I’ve been using recently in my own practice, my classes and with my private students.
-I’ll keep it short and sweet and divide it into a few different sections to make it easier for you to proactively make time to step on your mat to do the full sequence or to pick and chooses some of the different techniques if you are short on time or just need an SOS moment to yourself before you resume your festivities.
-Just a few minutes to yourself makes all the difference to help you enjoy your Chritsmas hols.
+I’ll keep it short and sweet and divide it into a few different sections to make it easier for you to proactively make time to step on your mat to do the full sequence or to pick and chooses some of the different techniques if you are short on time or just need an SOS moment to yourself before resuming your festivities.
+You could choose to practice the breath work first thing in the morning or the standing flow, some MFR or a restorative pose in the evening to help you relax.
+Catching a few minutes to yourself each day makes all the difference to help you continue to enjoy your Christmas hols.

 MY FAVOURITE TECHNIQUES

 We know that doing yoga makes us feel good physically and mentally.
 It increases our mobility and strength, helps with good posture and balance and even reminds us to breathe better.
 Along with yoga poses I love to add MFR (myofascial release), pranayama (breathwork) & restorative poses (relaxation) to my practice.
 By using this multi faceted approach I ensure that I am optimising my time on my mat in a holistic way.
 Pranayama and MFR are quick and potent tools for stress relief while restorative yoga can be used to build an adaptable nervous system and rewire the brain's response to stress.
 Pranayama breathwork is the fastest way to reduce stress.
-It has a very immediate effect on mood and energy – increased breath rate is invigorating and energising, while decreasing breath rate is calming and relaxing.
-It can also be used to manage pain by stimulating the relaxation response and reducing our ability to feel the sensation of pain.
+It has an immediate effect on mood and energy – increased breath rate is invigorating and energising, while decreasing breath rate is calming and relaxing.
+It can also be used to manage pain by stimulating the relaxation response and pain signals.
 MFR has many benefits but is used mainly to increase range of movement and ease aches and pains.
 It also stimulates receptors under the skin called ruffinis that initiate our relaxation response and can be used at the end of the day to help switch off in preparation for sleep.
 Restorative is considered the king of all yoga when it comes to stress resilience.
 It is a relaxation practice that turns down the dial on the stress response and helps you consciously relax.
-By practising restorative poses you teach the nervous system to recognise and deal with stress in your everyday life.
+By practising restorative poses you teach the nervous system to recognise and deal with stress in everyday life.
 When stress is reduced the body can focus on the functionality of the immune, respiratory, cardiovascular and endocrine systems.
 Helping the body as it strives for balance.

 EXPLORING CHRISTMAS HOLS FLOW IN YOUR PRACTICE

 This sequence starts with a pranayama practice as described below.
-You also have the option to do the pranayama at the end of your practice if you prefer.
-This sequence has an outer hip focus so you will start with MFR on the outer hips and the glutes, as detailed below, to prepare the area and allow you to feel and access its strength as you flow through the standing flows.
+You can also do the pranayama at the end of your practice if you prefer.
+This sequence has an outer hip focus so you will start with MFR on the outer hips and the glutes, as detailed below, to prepare the area and allow you to access its strength as you flow through the standing flows.
 The second and third row are the two main standing flows.
 In row two you will step the right leg forward first, do the full flow and then repeat it with the left leg forward.
 Do the same for the second flow in row three.
 The final row starts with MFR on the shoulders as detailed below to help initiate the relaxation part of your practice.
 Followed by two gentle two pose flows and two restorative poses.
-Practice the whole sequence or mix and match sections to meet your changing demands over festive period.
+Practice the whole sequence or mix and match sections to meet your changing demands over the festive period.

 ALIGNMENT CUES